 The state investigator asked the LPN why the resident was in a wheelchair and not a Geri-chair as ordered by the Advanced Practice Registered Nurse to minimize the potential of all.
 The LPN responded, “I am not sure whether she had a Geri-chair at that time.”

 If you, or your family, believe that caregivers victimized your loved one while living at The Village at Valley Ranch, call the Arkansas nursing home abuse lawyers at Nursing Home Law Center at (800) 926-7565 today.
-Our law firm works on behalf of Pulaski County victims of mistreatment living in long-term facilities including nursing homes in Little Rock.
+Our network of attorneys works on behalf of Pulaski County victims of mistreatment living in long-term facilities including nursing homes in Little Rock.
 Our dedicated lawyers can work on your behalf to file and resolve your claim for compensation against all those that caused your loved ones harm, injury, or premature death.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.
 Let us fight aggressively to ensure your rights are protected.

-Our law firm accepts every case concerning wrongful death, nursing home abuse, and personal injury through a contingency fee arrangement.
+Our network of attorneys accepts every case concerning wrongful death, nursing home abuse, and personal injury through a contingency fee arrangement.
 This agreement postpones your need to make a payment for our legal services until after your case is successfully resolved through a negotiated out of court settlement or jury trial award.
 We provide every client a “No Win/No-Fee” Guarantee, meaning if we are unable to obtain compensation on your behalf, you owe our legal team nothing.
 We can provide legal representation starting today to ensure your family is adequately compensated for your damages.
 All information you share with our law offices will remain confidential.